vpcarroll15/personal/music/reviews/aephanemer/a_dream_of_wilderness.md

 the rich soundscape that is built up in the first minute, I love the bridge into the chorus.
 As for the chorus itself, although the lyrics don't make logical sense, they make emotional sense in context.
 I adore when she spits out: "Elation or disarray / Passions are the potent forces leading us along the way."
-The plosives and pentameter in Marion's voice are irresistible.
+The plosives and iambic verse in Marion's voice are irresistible.

 It's not a perfect album.
 "Strider" is structurally uninteresting, and I don't think it